By Dr. Matsakis

 [4] More drastic and parallel calendar changes were established after both the French and Russian revolutions, but they didn’t last long.
 France even abandoned the 24-hour system, but Napoleon brought it back at the request of the French navy so they could use existing maps to navigate.

 [5] But a mere sixty years later the far-thinking socialist government of Greece made it the first country to abandon the Gregorian system.
-They followed a proposal by the English astronomer John Herschel, who pointed out that we can do better if we let the year 4000 be a normal non-leap year after all.
+They enacted a plan similar to a proposal by the English astronomer John Herschel, who pointed out that we can do better if we let the year 4000 be a normal non-leap year after all.
 (No, this is not the Herschel who discovered Uranus.
 That was his father William, although by some accounts, William’s sister Caroline deserves equal credit.)
+With the advice of the Serbian astronomer Milankovitch, they adjusted the leap year schedule to differ with the Gregorian schedule, starting in the year 2800.

 [6] The US Naval Observatory had a real-millennium party on December 31, 2000, although it did also have a false-millennium/real-Y2k party on December 31, 1999.
 When their web pages are fully upgraded (and, by definition, totally hack-proof), you might want to check out https://www.usno.navy.mil/USNO/astronomical-applications/astronomical-information-center.